Exploring Cyrillic

 8 8 True

-So the o and the s are fake.
+are fake.
 So I started by Googling the fake letter “ο”.
 A bunch of results about Omicron, the 15th letter of the Greek alphabet.
 So I tried searching “scοοp”, because it was a random word that came to mind, that uses the letter “o”.
 I replaced the “o”s with the fake “ο”s, and the first thing that shows up is something related to the English-Ukrainian dictionary.
 So it’s one of those letters that gets used in the same alphabet that countries like Ukraine and Russia use.

 Simply Googling “What alphabet does the russian language use”, makes it very clear that they use something called the Cyrillic alphabet.
 I noted that, and today, I decided to play around with it.
 I managed to find a PDF documenting all the letters along with their unicode values, found in the Cyrillic alphabet.
 I spent some time writing a list of key value pairs, with the key being a normal letter, and the value being the Cyrillic version of that letter.
 Then, I wrote a program to covertly sign text with scattered Cyrillic letters.
 There’s almost 30 Cyrillic variations of commonly used letters, including lowercase, uppercase, and accented characters.